jorgenschaefer/winpoint/README.md

+# Obsolete

+This library is fully replaced by the variable `switch-to-buffer-preserve-window-point`, introduced in Emacs 24.3.

 # winpoint.el, an Emacs library to remember buffer positions per window, not per buffer

 When two windows view the same buffer at the same time, and one window